-Equine infectious anemia is transmitted by blood-sucking insects such as horse flies, deer flies and mosquitoes or by passage across the placenta directly to the foal.
+Equine infectious anemia is a horse disease that is transmitted by blood-sucking insects such as horse flies, deer flies and mosquitoes or by passage across the placenta directly to the foal.
 It is potentially fatal and there is no cure or effective treatment.

 Signs of EIA: